tomas193/tomas193/README.md

 ## Hi there 👋
-My name is Tomas Araujo
+My name is Tomas Araujo,

 Cybernetic Electronics Engineer with experience at Fullstack Development, Embedded Systems & Microcontrollers
 - 📚 I’m currently learning Kernel Development
 - 👨‍💻 I’m looking to collaborate on Emebedded Systems